Contents

 1. Make an initial request.
 A versionId returns with the response that contains the first page of results.

-2. Store this versionId temporarily on your server.
+2. Store this versionId temporarily in your device management service.

 3. Iterate through any remaining pages of your initial request to retrieve all current data.